Clasificación: Histone Deacetylase Inhibitor

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-For women, effective birth control is necessary during treatment and for at least one month after treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-For men, condoms should be used during treatment and for three months after the last dose is administered.
+Even if your menstrual cycle stops or you believe you are not producing sperm, effective birth control is necessary during treatment.
+Men should speak with their care team regarding the possibility of reproductive concerns in the future.
+You should not breastfeed while receiving this medication.